FullStackForger/ifmd-fullstackforger/diary/2013-01-31-the-art-of-making-right-decisions.md

 ## Planning

 I wasn’t able to sleep the other night.
 After 2 hours of constantly battling my own thoughts I decided to come downstairs and switched on PC.
-Couldn’t decide what to do at first.
+At first, couldn’t decide what it is exactly that I want to do.
 My head was full of thoughts and I was angry with myself past few days because couldn’t accomplish tight deadline in my current project.
 I was also little disturbed because of idea of relocating to India ( another long story).
 I spent few hours in open source LibreOffice Draw application drawing "Plan of action" chart.
 After getting everything out of my head I laid down and slept peacefully.
 Consensus?
 Plan!
-Planning helps to get things out of your head onto the paper.
+And plan on paper or a screen.
+It helps to get things out of your head.

 ## Talking / venting

-Not long ago my  (ex)fiancee told me that after few years together she learned to stay calm while I am venting after work.
+Not long ago my ex told me that after few years together she learned to stay calm while I am venting after work.
 As it often happens I tend to become really miserable every time I work for someone.
 Always angry, frustrated and disappointed in myself.
-After coming home she is the first person I talk to and obviously to get this whole frustration and disappointment out, complain and moan.
+After coming home she is the first person I talk to and obviously, from time to time, to get this whole frustration and disappointment out, I complain "a bit".
 It doesn’t last long but I just have to get all this emotions out.
 In the past it did caused unnecessary pressure but now it looks more like a funny 10 minutes stand up sketch, after which everything comes back to normal.
-It is important to find someone you can vent to and as important to realize when someone is venting to avoid random arguments.
+It is important to find someone you can "vent" to and as important to realize when someone is "venting" to avoid random arguments.

 ## Shouting / screaming

 Not often but it does happens that I am so extremely angry that I feel like my body is going to explode.
 If you have a partner or a job that makes you cry,  (change it) you probably know what I am talking about here.
 If you want to scream... scream!
 It does help.
-Try to not shout at other people, that certainly might be more harmful than helpful.
-Find a place where you can screaming/shout.
+Try to not shout at other people though, that certainly might be more harmful than helpful.
+Find a place where you can make some noise.
 There was a time I have almost lost my voice while driving - yes, I was alone in the car.
 Again… not a solution to a problem but helps to get the emotions out so you can find one.

 ## Writing